idvorkin/idvorkin.github.io/_d/energy.md

 {% include summarize-page.html src="/productive" %}

-### Energy vs Will Power

-Interesting - what is the difference between these concepts in my model?

 ### Wasting energy can accelerate the drain

 - Or maybe it makes your energy weaker

 {% include summarize-page.html src="/resistance" %}

+### Energy fuels will power

+I need to reflect - what is the difference between these concepts in my model?
+Certainly, will power is a function of energy, Maybe u-shaped, too much or too little energy, no will power, middle it's pretty solid.

-### Activation Energy often far exceeds steady state energy
+### Activation Energy can far exceeds steady state energy

 {% include summarize-page.html src="/activation" %}

+There is an analogy here with physical devices, like cars have a starter motor which is only requiref or starting up after witch you switch to the steady state motor

 ### We can go into energy debt, but you need to always pay the piper